YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 * [`TargetOfflineError`](#TargetOfflineError)

 ## NotSupportedInCurrentModeError {#NotSupportedInCurrentModeError}
-Sent to CEK as a response if the directed action cannot be performed on the current mode of the target device.
+Sent to CEK as a response, if a directive that is not supported in the current mode of the appliance is received.
 For example, template-related controls may be restricted for some air conditioners operating in dehumidifier mode.
 This message must be sent to users of those products if a control request for temperature is made in dehumidifier mode.
 When CEK receives this message, a predefined error message is sent to the client.

 ### Payload fields